-We should not limit patients' visitors, mail, telephone use or other communication unless required for patient care or compliance with hospital rules such as visiting hours.
-Explain the reason(s) for any limitations to the patients' and their family, caregivers, and representatives.
+We do not limit patients visitors, mail, telephone use or other communication unless required for patient care or compliance with hospital rules such as visiting hours.
+We explain the reason(s) for any limitations to the patients' and their family, caregivers, and representatives.